Healthy Cities Research Initiative: Goal and objectives

 |Support healthy cities intervention research and implementation science on innovative, scalable, sustainable and equitable solutions, with a strong focus on complex evaluation for equitable impacts.||Create capacity among trainees and practitioners in implementation science focused on inter-sectoral solutions for urban environments that promote health and health equity.||Mobilize the use of evidence to support Canada’s cities in planning and implementing interventions in their unique environments.|

-In order to achieve this goal, CIHR has brought together over $34 million in initial funding from CIHR Institutes and external partners to launch interconnected research and training components over eight years (2019-2027).
+In order to achieve this goal, CIHR has brought together over $43 million in initial funding from CIHR Institutes and external partners to launch interconnected research and training components over ten years (2019-2029).
 Learn more about HCRI components.

 - Date modified: